Monkey meat: Indonesia

 Indonesia is predominantly Muslim, and most Indonesians do not consume monkey meat.
 However, in Sulawesi, the Minahasan, a non-Muslim minority group, are known monkey eaters, and consider the crested black macaque a delicacy.

 Japan

 Monkey meat has been historically seen as a delicacy in select areas of Japan including Hongū and Nagano, though current consumption is extremely rare at best.
-A Nagano proverb reads, "Don't feed your wife autumn monkey – to do so would be to waste a fine-tasting delicacy".
+A Nagano proverb states, "Don't feed your wife autumn monkey – to do so would be to waste a fine-tasting delicacy".
 A myriad of health benefits are said to be derived from the consumption of monkey meat, and, for instance, Japanese women allegedly consume monkey meat after childbirth to regain their vigour.

 Vietnam

-In September 2015, a red-shanked douc was killed live at a Vietnamese eatery in Vu Quang.
+In September 2015, an endangered red-shanked douc was killed live at a Vietnamese eatery in Vu Quang.
 The carcass was reportedly sold for two million Vietnamese dong.

 Risks

 The consumption of monkey meat may be detrimental to one's health.
 An August 1992 study published in the Journal of Tropical Medicine Hygiene reported nine cases of salmonellosis attributed to monkey meat consumption.
 As the human genetic make-up is similar to that of monkeys, humans are susceptible to catching diseases and viruses that may be present in the monkey flesh.